ArthurFDLR/arthurfdlr.github.io/content/projects/SelfBalancingBike.md

 showInProjects: true
 ---

 Some physics phenomena are cooler than others.
-The conservation of momentum absolutely is one of them.
+The conservation of momentum absolutely is a fun one.
 Here is my attempt at mastering it using a flywheel.